SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 and the type identifier ``Dictionary<String, Int>`` directly refers to the named type ``Dictionary<String, Int>``.

-There are two cases where a type identifier does not refer to a type with the same name.
+There are two cases in which a type identifier does not refer to a type with the same name.
-The first case is when a type identifier refers to a type alias of a named or compound type.
+In the first case, a type identifier refers to a type alias of a named or compound type.
 For instance, in the example below, the use of ``Point`` in the type annotation refers to the tuple type ``(Double, Double)``.
 ::